RafaelBroseghini/Pythonista/README.md

 # MyProjects
-School projects that I have worked on in the last two years.
+Projects that I have worked on in the last two years at Luther College.